FbW-48-2/final-projects-musing/README.md

 ### Libraries

 - Same UI Library for everyone please!
-- No mixing of UI library libraries like Material-UI v4 and v5
+- No mixing of UI library major versions like Material-UI v4 and v5 in one repo!
 - Vanilla JS libs only when there is no React alternative
 - Minimum: Little feasability test of new libs before inclusion in project code